ChefYeshpal/webapp-trafficsim/README.md

 ## Things to do

-- Add roads
 - A traffic signal thing
-    - Red and green will be there, the user will control the red and green lights
     - If the user makes a lane wait too long, then the drivers may crash into one another in an act of road rage
     - Also, will need to add a system so that the crashed cars automatically get removed after some time (5secs)
 - Cars